lphansen/QuantMFR/_sources/intro.md

 <li> <i>Shock-price elasticities</i>, which capture changes in risk compensations associated with shock exposures at different points in time</li>
 </u1>
 <br>
 <p>The series is divided into <i>discrete and local</i> and <i>continuous and global</i> methods.
-Local methods are based on perturbing a shock parameter <span>$q$</span> around the steady state in order to approximate policy and valuation functions in a neighbourhood around the steady state, whereas global methods allow us to compute these functions across the domain.</p>
+Local methods are based on perturbing around the steady state in order to approximate policy and valuation functions in a neighbourhood around the steady state, whereas global methods allow us to compute these functions across the domain.</p>
 <br><br>
-You can find Professor Hansen's lecture notes <a href = "https://larspeterhansen.org/class-notes/">here</a>. <span>$q$</span>
+You can find Professor Hansen's lecture notes <a href = "https://larspeterhansen.org/class-notes/">here</a>.